Cocktails in Quebec: the Carrera Café bar, the evening spot in Petit-Champlain

 April 25, 2026Carrera Café

-Cocktails & Bar · Petit-Champlain & Old Quebec
+Cocktails & Buvette · Petit-Champlain & Old Quebec

-Cocktails in Quebec City: Carrera Café's Bar, the evening hot spot in Petit-Champlain
+Cocktails in Quebec: the bar at Carrera Café, the evening spot in Petit-Champlain

-As the sun sets behind Château Frontenac and the lights of Petit-Champlain turn on, Carrera Café changes its tune.
+When the sun sets behind Château Frontenac and the lights of Petit-Champlain turn on, Carrera Café changes gears.
 The espresso machine gives way to shakers.
 Welcome to the bar.

 Cocktails & Bar

-Carrera Café doesn't stop when the espresso machine closes.
-From late afternoon, another world opens up.
+Carrera Café doesn’t stop when the espresso closes.
+From late afternoon, another world opens.

-Some places know how to change their skin without losing their soul.
+There are places that know how to change their skin without losing their soul.
 Carrera Café is one of them.
-In the morning, it's the pit stop for the perfect coffee.
-In the evening, it's the most elegant bar in Petit-Champlain, where glasses take over from cups.
+In the morning, it’s the pit stop for the perfect coffee.
+In the evening, it’s the most elegant bar in Petit-Champlain, where glasses take over from cups.

 The transition is subtle.
 The lights dim slightly.
 The menu changes.
 The bar, always present in the background, takes its revenge on the espresso machine.
-And the cocktails that emerge carry the same signature as the rest of the house: Italian essence, precision, character.
+And the cocktails that come out carry the same signature as the rest of the house: Italian style, precision, character.

-Quebec spirits play a central role.
-Italian bitters bridge the gap between the two worlds.
-And seasonal fruits, herbs, and spices bring that lively, ever-changing side that makes you want to come back and see what's new on the menu.
+Quebec spirits hold a central place here.
+Italian bitters link the two worlds.
+And seasonal fruits, herbs, and spices bring that lively, changing side that makes you want to come back to see what’s new on the menu.

 Cocktails & Bar

-Four cocktails that define the bar's identity.
-Available year-round, perfected since opening.
+Four cocktails that define the identity of the bar.
+Available all year, perfected since opening.

 ❤︎ Favorite

 Aperol, prosecco, sparkling water, orange slice.
 Simple, effective, festive.
-The Carrera version adds a dash of homemade bitter that gives it that indefinable something.
-The terrace cocktail in the late afternoon, the one you order before deciding whether to stay for dinner.
+The Carrera version adds a dash of homemade bitters that gives it that little something undefinable.
+The terrace cocktail for late afternoon, the one you order before deciding whether to stay for dinner.

 Base